nrwl/nx/docs/generated/api-angular/generators/library.md

 Type: `boolean`

-Whether to configure TailwindCSS for the application.
+Whether to configure Tailwind CSS for the application.
 It can only be used with buildable and publishable libraries.
 Non-buildable libraries will use the application's Tailwind configuration.

 ### buildable